Перейти до вмісту

 The Problem:

-• Falco’s alert arrived in 200ms after execution
+• Falco’s alert arrived only after execution had already begun

 • But “after execution” means the damage is done